nikp123/xava/README.md

 ### Shadow

 XAVA can render shadows around the bars so to make the visualizer look like it's floating on your desktop.
 In the ``shadow`` section you'll find these two options:

 	size = *in pixels*
 	color = *hex color string in the following format '#aarrggbb'*

-You need to enable transparency for the shadows to work.
+You need to enable OpenGL for the shadows to work.

-NOTE: These are still buggy as Windows interprets vertex buffers (VBOs) differently to other OS-es.
+NOTE: These are still buggy as Windows rasterizes polygons differently to other OS-es.

 ### Accent colors

 This is enabled by default.

 Setting foreground or background color to `default` will make XAVA attempt to color itself after the OS theme.
+But on X11 it will try to read your terminal colorscheme.

 ### Autostart

 On Windows create a shortcut of the ``xava.exe`` (which is in the install directory) and copy it to ``C:\Users\you\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\``

 On Linux/BSD (or any X11 compatible OS) just copy the ``assets/linux/xava.desktop`` file to ``~/.config/autostart/``.
-Unless you're on a tiling WM in which case why are you even reading this.
+Unless you're on a tiling WM, in which case why are you even reading this.

 ### Additional options

-For additional options, look them up in the config file.
+XAVA still has plenty to offer, just look up all of the options in the config file.

 Contribution
 ------------